ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 * I/O load balancing among datastores within a datastore cluster
 * Initial place for virtual disks based on space and I/O workload.

-In this design, Storage DRS is enabled with the automation level set to “Fully Automated”.
-As a result, files are not migrated automatically to optimize resource usage on the data cluster.
-Note that all other Storage DRS options are set to “Use cluster settings” since the cluster is fully automated.
+In this design, Storage DRS is enabled with the automation level set to **Fully Automated**.
+As a result, files are migrated automatically to optimize resource usage on the data cluster.
+Since the cluster is fully automated, all other Storage DRS options are set to **Use cluster settings**.

 ### Storage DRS runtime settings for NFS v3